Propriety of the reference posterior distribution in Gaussian Process modeling: Introduction

 \section{Introduction}

+Gaussian processes are often used to emulate unknown functions from some space $\R^r$ ($r \geqslant 1$) to $\R$ \citep{Ras06}.
+Interpreted in Bayesian terms, this analysis sets the distribution of a Gaussian process as the prior distribution of the unknown function.
+The posterior is still Gaussian, but conditioned on the values of the function observed at specific points of $\R^r$.
+In order to show the performance of such models, upper bounds for posterior rates have been obtained by \citet{VZ08} and lower bounds by \citet{Cas08}.

+The Gaussian prior distribution is usually parametric, with the parameters typically set to the maximum likelihood estimator.
+Another approach is hierarchical Bayesian modeling, where a prior on the parameters of the prior Gaussian process distribution is defined.
+This approach is extensively discussed in Chapter 6 of \citet{BCG04}.

+Given prior knowledge about the parameters of the Gaussian prior is often lacking, there is value in objective elicitation of their prior distribution.

-In a very influential paper, \citet{BDOS01} pioneered the field of Objective Bayesian analysis of spatial models.
-Previous works \citep{DOKS97,Ste99} had noted that commonly used noninformative priors sometimes failed to yield proper posteriors, but \citet{BDOS01} were the first to thoroughly investigate the issue.
+However, \citet{DOKS97} and \citet{Ste99} noted that commonly used noninformative priors sometimes failed to yield proper posteriors. \citet{BDOS01} were the first to thoroughly investigate the issue.
 Among several prior distributions -- truncated priors, vague priors, Jeffreys-rule and independence Jeffreys prior -- they showed that the reference prior \citep{Ber05} is the most satisfying choice for a default prior distribution.
-This is due in no small part to the fact that, in the wide variety of cases studied by \citet{BDOS01}, it systematically yields a proper posterior distribution.
-In this article, we complete their proof of this property.
+This is due to the fact that, for all isotropic correlation kernels studied by \citet{BDOS01}, the reference prior yields a proper posterior distribution.
+In the following, whenever we mention a ``prior'', it is the prior on the parameters of the Gaussian process distribution, not the Gaussian process distribution itself.

-Section \ref{Sec:Setting} describes the Gaussian Process models studied by \citet{BDOS01}.
-Section \ref{Sec:smoothness_correlation_kernel} shows that the proof of reference posterior propriety provided by \citet{BDOS01} only applies to those with rough correlation kernels -- Spherical, Exponential with power $q<2$, Matérn with smoothness $\nu<1$.
-Section \ref{Sec:propriety} contains the core of this paper: a proof of Theorem \ref{Thm:reference_posterior_proper} which asserts that the reference prior leads to a proper posterior for models with smoother correlation kernels -- Exponential with power $q=2$, Matérn with smoothness $\nu \geqslant 1$, Rational Quadratic.

-The rest of the introduction illustrates the significance of the reference prior yielding a proper posterior.

-For smooth one-dimensional parametric families, the reference prior coincides with the Jeffreys-rule prior \citep{CB94}.
-For finite-dimensional smooth parametric families, the reference prior algorithm requires the user to define groups of dimensions of the parameter and rank them.
-The reference prior is then defined iteratively:

-\begin{enumerate} \item Compute the Jeffreys-rule prior on the lowest-ranking group of dimensions conditionally to all others. \item Average the likelihood function over this prior. \item Compute the Jeffreys-rule prior (based on the integrated likelihood function) on the second-lowest-ranking group of dimensions conditionally to all higher-ranking dimensions. \item Average the integrated likelihood function over this second prior. \item Continue the process until the Jeffreys-rule prior on the highest-ranking group of dimensions has been computed. \item The reference prior is defined as the product of all successively computed priors. \end{enumerate}

-In the cases studied by \citet{BDOS01}, the dimensions of the parameter can be put in two natural categories: ``location'' and ``covariance'', the latter being higher-ranking because if they were known, the model would be trivialized.